-- 16.03 Failing to agree within five (5) working days on the selection of an independent chairman, the two (2) appointees shall request the Minister of Labour to select a chairman. - 16.04 The grievance board so established shall have the authority to interpret this Agreement and apply the provisions of this Agreement and it shall not alter or direct an alteration to this Agreement or make any deletions or additions hereto. - 16.05 The grievance board may dispose of any discharge of discipline grievance in any manner which it considers just or equitable. - 16.06 The majority decision of the grievance board shall be final and binding upon both parties. - 16.07 The Employer and the Union agree that the cost of the Arbitrator or Arbitration Board shall be borne by the unsuccessful party, provided always, that the cost shall be limited to the actual cost of the Arbitrator or Chairman of the Arbitration Board and the costs of each nominee to an Arbitration Board to a maximum of \$300.00 per day for each nominee. - 16.08 Notwithstanding Article 16.07 above, the Arbitrator or Arbitration Board may exercise his/its discretion in an appropriate case to rule that the cost of the Arbitration Board or Arbitrator is shared equally. - 16.09 If it appears that any portion of the Agreement contravenes Federal or Provincial legislation or regulations, such provisions shall be inoperative but the balance of the Agreement shall continue in full force and effect. - 16.10 Any of the above time limits respecting a grievance can be extended if mutually agreed by both parties in writing. - 16.11 As an alternative procedure to that outlined, commencing with Article 16.03 the following procedure shall be used if mutually agreed in writing between the Employer and the Union. - (a) The steps prescribed in Article 16.01 and 16.02 shall apply. - (b) If the matter of complaint is not then settled within ten (10) days (excluding Saturdays, Sundays and General Holidays), it shall be referred to a single Arbitrator who shall be selected and agreed upon by the Employer and the Union. - (c) Should the Employer and the Union fail to agree on the appointment of a single Arbitrator within fourteen (14) days from
+- 16.03 Failing to agree within 5 working days on the selection of an independent chairman, the 2 appointees shall request the Minister of Labour to select a chairman. - The grievance board so established shall have the authority to interpret this Agreement and apply the provisions of this Agreement and it shall not alter or direct an alteration to this Agreement or make any deletions or additions hereto. - 16.05 The grievance board may dispose of any discharge of discipline grievance in any manner which it considers just or equitable. - 16.06 The majority decision of the grievance board shall be final and binding upon both parties. - The Employer and the Union agree that the cost of the Arbitrator or Arbitration Board shall be borne by the unsuccessful party, provided always, that the cost shall be limited to the actual cost of the Arbitrator or Chairman of the Arbitration Board and the costs of each nominee to an Arbitration Board to a maximum of \$300.00 per day for each nominee. - 16.08 Notwithstanding Clause 16.07 above, the Arbitrator or Arbitration Board may exercise discretion in an appropriate case to rule that the cost of the Arbitration Board or Arbitrator is shared equally.

-- the date of referral, the appointment shall be made by the Minister of Labour. - (d) The single Arbitrator shall have the same authority as an Arbitration Board and shall make his decision within fourteen (14) days of his appointment. - (e) The Employer and the Union agree that the cost of the Arbitrator shall be borne by the unsuccessful party, provided always, that the cost shall be limited to the actual cost of the Arbitrator. - (f) Notwithstanding (e) above, the Arbitrator may exercise his discretion in an appropriate case to rule that the cost of the Arbitrator is shared equally. - The single Arbitrator shall not alter, amend or change the terms of (g) this Agreement.
+- 16.09 If it appears that any portion of the Agreement contravenes Federal or Provincial legislation or regulations, such provisions shall be inoperative but the balance of the Agreement shall continue in full force and effect. - Any of the above time limits respecting a grievance can be extended if mutually agreed by both parties in writing.
+Such consent will not be unduly withheld. - As an alternative procedure to that outlined, commencing with Clause 16.03 the following procedure shall be used if mutually agreed in writing between the Employer and the Union. - (a) The steps prescribed in Clause 16.01 and 16.02 shall apply. - (b) If the matter of complaint is not then settled within 10 days [excluding Saturdays, Sundays and General Holidays], it shall be referred to a single Arbitrator who shall be selected and agreed upon by the Employer and the Union. - (c) Should the Employer and the Union fail to agree on the appointment of a single Arbitrator within 14 days from the date of referral, the appointment shall be made by the Minister of Labour. - (d) The single Arbitrator shall have the same authority as an Arbitration Board and shall make his/her decision within 14 days of his/her appointment. - (e) The Employer and the Union agree that the cost of the Arbitrator shall be borne by the unsuccessful party, provided always, that the cost shall be limited to the actual cost of the Arbitrator. - (f) Notwithstanding (e) above, the Arbitrator may exercise his/her discretion in an appropriate case to rule that the cost of the Arbitrator is shared equally. - (g) The single Arbitrator shall not alter, amend or change the terms of this Agreement.
 The decision of the Arbitrator shall be final and binding on both parties. - (h) By mutual consent of the parties the foregoing time limits may be extended.
+Such consent will not be unduly withheld.